Michelle Criss, PT, DPT, Ph.D., Board-Certified Geriatric Clinical Specialist

 PERSONAL AREAS OF INTEREST

-Dance, gardening (especially if the weeds pick themselves), kayaking and finding time to actually do it, good food, good friends, finding ways to enjoy my family and not get caught up in the teenage years!
+Dance, gardening (especially if the weeds pick themselves), kayaking and finding time to actually do it, good food, good friends, and most importantly finding ways to enjoy my family!

-Dr. Criss has been practicing in the area of geriatric physical therapy for 23 years mostly in skilled nursing facilities but also in inpatient rehabilitation, adult day programming, and home health.
+Dr. Criss has been practicing in the area of geriatric physical therapy for 26 years mostly in skilled nursing facilities, but also in inpatient rehabilitation, adult day programming, and home health.
 She joined the core faculty in 2012 as a part-time instructor after serving as adjunct and in 2015 joined as full time faculty.
-Dr. Criss currently serves the Academy of Geriatric Physical Therapy on the Program Committee and GeriEDGE subcommittee of the Practice Committee.
+Dr. Criss currently serves the Academy of Geriatric Physical Therapy on several committees and task forces.
 Dr. Criss is proud to have developed the ABPTRFE-accredited UPMC Centers for Rehab Services Geriatric Physical Therapy Residency program in which she continues to serve as a faculty member.
-She is currently enrolled at Nova Southeastern University working towards her PhD in Physical Therapy.

 - Ph.D., Nova Southeastern University (Ft.
 Lauderdale, FL), ABD